vishalmohanty/hackpack-chrome-ext/README.md

 ## Overview

 This is a chrome extension that rates websites based on pawned history from https://haveibeenpwned.com/ and other metrics.
+It also reports recent breach information from https://newsapi.org/.

 It shows the breach history of a website, if it is known to spread spam, download malware, and whether it uses a secure connection in connecting to client browsers.